 VEGAN GLUTEN FREE BLUEBERRY MUFFINS

 These are seriously some of the best vegan gluten-free muffins ever.
 Do you see that incredible texture?
 They are so light, fluffy, moist and incredibly rich Vegan Blueberry Muffins.
-This vegan recipe is only 8 ingredients and also happens to be easy and oil-free.
+This vegan recipe is only 8 ingredients and also happens to be easy, healthy and oil-free.
 They are fast to make and ready in 30 minutes.
 These are basically the blueberry version of these Vegan Chocolate Chip Muffins.

 Glorious, I tell ya.
 Golden topping and so soft and moist on the inside.
 Bursting with juicy blueberries.
 If you really love blueberries, then you should also make these Fluffy Vegan Blueberry Pancakes.